srsapireddy/OpenLANE_EDA/README.md

 ![Image](https://github.com/srsapireddy/Images/blob/main/203.png?raw=true) </br>

-* We can see that 1554 instances of our custom cell is added to the picorv32a design.
+* We can see that 1554 instances of our custom cell are added to the picorv32a design.

 ### Introduction to delay tables

 ![Image](https://github.com/srsapireddy/Images/blob/main/204.png?raw=true) </br>

-* There are advantages of these AND gates in clock tree to reduce the power dissipation.
+* There are advantages of these AND gates in the clock tree to reduce power dissipation.

 ![Image](https://github.com/srsapireddy/Images/blob/main/205.png?raw=true) </br>